Govt writes to UK for Nawaz’s repatriation

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Special Assistant to the Prime Minister on Information and Broadcasting Dr Firdous Ashiq Awan Tuesday said the Foreign Ministry had written a letter to the United Kingdom seeking PML-N supremo Nawaz Sharif’s deportation as he was not admitted to any hospital despite staying in London for 105 days.
+ISLAMABAD: Special Assistant to the Prime Minister on Information and Broadcasting Dr Firdous Ashiq Awan on Tuesday said the Foreign Ministry had written a letter to the United Kingdom seeking Nawaz’s deportation as he was not admitted to any hospital despite staying in London for 105 days.

 Briefing the media after the federal cabinet meeting, she said before his departure for the UK, a section of the media was giving persistent reports on the fluctuating platelets count of Nawaz Sharif like the stock exchange news, but now no channel was airing any such news about him.